 L'Oreal-owned Lancome, along with L'Oreal's own skin-care products sold at the drugstore, has fallen well behind their competition.
 For all their lofty claims and beautiful models, many other companies leave them in the dust.
 Most of the Lauder companies (Clinique, Estee Lauder), along with Dove, and Olay have skin-care formularies that consistently outperform those of Lancome and L'Oreal in terms of what substantiated research has shown is necessary to have healthy, more wrinkle- and age-resistant skin.
 Lancome claims to understand women, and they certainly know how to entice them with pretty packaging and scientific-sounding claims.
 It would be far better if they had an intimate understanding of what it really takes for skin to look its best and function optimally.

 The biggest improvement Lancome has made is that almost all of their sunscreens now include the right UVA-protecting ingredients.
 Who knows why it took them so long to get this straightened out (L'Oreal is no stranger to this issue, as they have developed and patented new UVA filters throughout the years), but it is now easier than ever to find a reliable sunscreen from Lancome.
 Given their prominence and presence in department stores around the world, Lancome isn't easy to ignore.
-My suggestion is to look beyond most of the skin care and focus on what they do best: makeup (especially foundations and mascaras).
+Our suggestion is to look beyond most of the skin care and focus on what they do best: makeup (especially foundations and mascaras).

 Note: Unless mentioned otherwise, all Lancome products contain fragrance.